whyliuxing/reverse-engineering-journal/README.md

 * Ecx is used to stored the this pointer.
 Sometimes esi
 * Class member functions are called with the usual function parameters in the stack and with ecx pointing to the class’s object
 * Class’s object in assembly only contains the vfptr (pointer to virtual functions table) and variables.
 Member functions are not part of it
-* Memory spaces for global objects are allocated at compile-time and placed in data segment of binary
+* Memory spaces for global objects are allocated at compile-time and placed in data or bss section of binary
 * Use Name Mangling to support Method Overloading (multiple functions with same name but accept different parameters) since in PE format function is only labeled with its name
 * Child class automatically has all functions and data from parent class
 * Execution for virtual function is determined at runtime.
 Function call is indirect (through a register)